nolanlawson/KeepScore/README.md

 you'll see that I've helpfully marked constant strings with the prefix ```CONSTANT_```.
 Constants do not need to be translated.

-Some translations are incomplete, because they were translated before I added new features.
+Some languages (e.g. German) tend to be incomplete.
 A helpful tool for finding missing translations is the [Android Localization Helper][9].
 To ignore constants while using it, you can
 run: